 $100 Invested In This Stock Over The Last 20 Years, Would Be Worth This Much

-Principal Financial Gr (NASDAQ:PFG) has outperformed the market over the past 90 days by 7.29%, generating a 5.6% return for its investors over the time period.
+Service Corp Intl (NYSE:SCI) has outperformed the market over the past 90 days by 7.13%, generating a 9.08% return for its investors over the time period.
 Now, given this information, it may seem like price appreciation alone is the best way to have made money on this stock, that's not actually the case.

-This is because Principal Financial Gr has been paying out a regular cash dividend every year over the past 20 years.
+This is because Service Corp Intl has been paying out a regular cash dividend every year over the past 20 years.
 Investors who fail to account for dividends are missing a key ingredient in calculating a stock's profitability over time.